Table of Contents

 The decline of the Merina monarchy.
 Although the Malagasy people could not organize a unified resistance, the “pacification” of the country lasted a full eight years.
 Eight years during which the then Governor Gallieni brutally suppressed the protests of the Malagasy against their colonial rulers.
 Countless villages were destroyed and to this day, the exact number of indigenous Malagasy who fell victim to the “pacification” of the country remains unknown.
 Estimates suggest more than 200,000 fatalities.

-Due to the high costs incurred by the extensive use of military and colonial administration, the occupiers quickly sought ways to profit economically from the colony.
+.
 Since The fertile East Coast region, with its natural resources as mentioned above, urgently needed connection to an infrastructure.
 A canal seemed to be the simplest and most sensible solution, meeting the interests of the occupiers: goods and products could be shipped along the East Coast, and military contingents could be quickly moved through the waterway to suppress resistant coastal residents with force or tax demands.
 The canal is therefore the earliest evidence of Madagascar’s economic exploitation.
 Built with tremendous effort between 1896 and 1904, the canal was the most expensive French colonial project up to that point.
 The construction of the railway was even more expensive than the famous “Yünnan Railway” in Indochina, which had cost 20 million gold francs.
 Excavating the wet, impassable terrain required hordes of forced laborers and countless casualties.

 Pangalan Canal